 Note that these rules only apply to temporary spousal support orders in California.
 A judge will not use a formula to calculate permanent spousal support.
 Instead, a judge will calculate a fair or equitable amount in alimony based on the factors outlined in California Family Code Section 4320.
 These factors include the length of the relationship, the standard of living during the marriage, how much each person can afford to pay, the age and overall health of each party, marital debts and assets, and more.

-What if Your Spouse Refuses to Pay Alimony?
+What If Your Spouse Refuses To Pay Alimony?

 An alimony order is a legally binding order that requires the paying party to keep up with the payments until the end date on the order or until the court changes or terminates the order.
 If your ex-spouse refuses to pay spousal support after your divorce or legal separation, you can go to court to enforce the order.